-- Walk in well-lit areas and be aware of surroundings. - Walk with another person. - Use your cell phone judicially don't let it distract you. - Carry your car keys when approaching your vehicle so you can enter quickly. - Call ahead when driving or walking to your hall or apartment late at night and have someone watch you walk from your car to the residence.
+- Walk in well-lit areas and be aware of your surroundings. - Walk with another person. - Use your cell phone judicially don't let it distract you. - Carry your car keys when approaching your vehicle so you can enter quickly. - Call ahead when driving or walking to your hall or apartment late at night and have someone watch you walk from your car to the residence.

-For More Tips, Visit:
+For More Tips, Visit

-- KU Police Department, www.publicsafety.ku.edu, 785-864-5900 - Sexual Assault Prevention and Education Center, www.sapec.ku.edu, 785-864-5879
+- KU Police Department 785-864-5900 - Sexual Prevention and Education Center 785-864-5879